 Today’s post is by Dave Wenig, Sr. VP of Sales and Services at SafeSourcing.

 Dave considers how best to navigate a purchasing decision when external factors are the key drivers.

 There are times when a purchaser may feel as though the balance of power in a negotiation is stacked in favor of the seller and factors such as limited sources of supply or external factors are strongly influencing the decision.
-Let’s consider an example that retailers are still facing today.

 When faced with a decision such as this, it’s helpful to have a partner with the tools and experience to help guide you through the decision process.
 This is particularly important when your options seem limited or controlled by external factors like the EMV deadlines.
 Experience provides the confidence and the competence to develop and execute your commercial negotiation strategy.
 Your partner’s tools provide the capability and the leverage to balance the power in the negotiation.

 In the case above, many companies contacted SafeSourcing for assistance.